-How Much Money Do CSUMB Graduates Make?students who graduate with a bachelor's degree from CSUMB make about $44,800 a year during their first few years of employment after graduation.
-That's great news for CSUMB students since it is 13% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do CSUMB Graduates Make?students who graduate from CSUMB with a bachelor's degree go on to jobs where they make an average salary of $53,190 in their early years.
+This is good news for future CSUMB graduates since it is 25% more than the average college graduate's salary of $42,485 per year.

 Location of California State University - Monterey Bay

 Contact details for CSUMB are given below.

 California State University - Monterey Bay Majorsstudents from 33 majors graduated from California State University - Monterey Bay.
 Of these students, 1,805 received undergraduate degrees and 322 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|